Pre-Arrival Information

 • Offer letter of admission to Rice University

 • SEVIS fee receipt.
-Payment must be made in advance, and cannot be made at the airport or border.
+Payment must be made in advance and cannot be made at the airport or border.

 • Passport, valid for at least six months into the future

 Upon clearing immigration, check your I-94 record to ensure that it grants F-1 or J-1 status for “D/S” (duration of status).
-For dependents it should show F-2 or J-2 status for “D/S”.
+For dependents, it should show F-2 or J-2 status for “D/S”.
 If it is incorrect, contact OISS immediately.
 You will be able to download/print your I-94 admission record by visiting https://i94.cbp.dhs.gov/I94/#/home.

 Coming from another U.S. institution

 If you are currently studying at another school in the U.S. but will be leaving the U.S. prior to coming to Rice, simply show the Immigration Officer your I-20 or DS-2019 from Rice upon re-entry to the United States.
 You do not need to go to the U.S. consulate unless your student visa has expired.
-If you will not be leaving the U.S., please check in with OISS upon your arrival to campus.
+If you will not be leaving the U.S., please check in with OISS upon your arrival on campus.

 Changing visa status to F-1/J-1 from another visa category